redhat-developer/app-services-sdk-js/packages/api-mock/README.md

-## Mock for RHOAS APIs
+## API Mock for RHOAS APIs

-Provide mocking capabilities
+Project provides mocking capabilities for RHOAS APIs.
-APIs support in memory storage to give you abstraction of running service.
+Mock supports in memory storage to give developers abstraction of running service.

 ### Using API Mock